shalithakaru/grpc-client-server-gateway/README.md

 # gRPC Client | Server | Gateway

-This project aims to provide hands-on experience with gRPC, Golang concurrency, and telemetry.
+This project aims to provide hands-on experience with basic gRPC, Golang concurrency, and telemetry.
 The primary focus is on understanding the fundamentals of these technologies, their integration, and their practical applications in modern software development.

 - [gRPC Client | Server | Gateway](#grpc-client--server--gateway)
   - [TODO](#todo)